codechefmarc/localist_drupal/README.md

 7. Once the form refreshes, check the Preflight Check section at the top.
 If the endpoint works, a green checkmark will appear next to Localist Endpoint.
 8. Click "Create Groups" to create the group taxonomy terms.
 Groups will synchronize from Localist and be added to the <code>localist_groups</code> taxonomy vocabulary.
 9. Once the groups have been created, select a group in the autocomplete for "Group to Sync Events".
 This will synchronize events from the selected group.
 10. At this point, all Preflight Checks should be green and the module is set up for accepting custom migrations.
 No events will be synchronized until an Event Migration is specified.
+See below for more information about creating an event migration.

 ## Optional Example Migration